Avgohil/fusion-care-alzheimer-ml/README.md

 Not intended for clinical diagnosis.
 Always consult a licensed practitioner.

-##💖 Inspired By
+## 💖 Inspired By

-Ayurveda texts: Charaka Samhita
+This project is deeply inspired by the timeless wisdom of Ayurveda and the cutting-edge innovation in AI:

+- 📜 *Charaka Samhita* – Ancient Ayurvedic principles on health, balance & diagnosis
-Modern AI in Healthcare trends
+- 🧠 Modern advancements in AI for early disease detection, especially in neurology

-Hackathons + curiosity for fusion science (Team Contribution)
+- 🤝 Hackathons, late-night brainstorming, and our shared curiosity for combining tradition with technology